- Overview: Czech Republic

 - According to a medical certificate issued by the occupational medical services provider or under a ruling of the competent administrative agency having reviewed the medical certificate, the employee cannot perform his work (job) any longer without a serious threat to his health and the employer has not transferred the employee to perform some suitable alternative work within 15 days of the submission of such medical certificate.

-- The employer has not paid this employee’s wage or salary or compensatory wage or compensatory salary or some part of such wage or salary within 15 days of the maturity date.
+- The employer has not paid this employee’s wage or salary, compensatory wage or compensatory salary, or some part of such wage or salary within 15 days of the maturity date.

 The employer may immediately terminate an employment relationship only:

-- If an employee has been sentenced, under a final verdict, for a willful criminal offense to a term of unconditional imprisonment of over one year or if an employee has been sentenced, under a final verdict, for a willful criminal offense committed during performance of his working tasks, or in direct connection therewith, to unconditional imprisonment of no less than six months.
+- If an employee has been sentenced, under a final verdict, for a willful criminal offense to a term of unconditional imprisonment of over one year or if an employee has been convicted, under a final judgment, for a willful criminal offense committed during the performance of his working tasks, or in direct connection therewith, to unconditional imprisonment of no less than six months.

 It is prohibited to give notice to an employee during the protection period, namely:

 - During a period while an employee is recognized to be temporarily unfit for work (unless the employee concerned brought on this incapacity intentionally or unless it arose as an immediate consequence of his drunkenness or abuse of addictive drugs), or during a period from submission of a proposal for an employee’s treatment in a medical (health care) establishment or a spa or during a period from the start of his treatment in a medical establishment or a spa until such treatment comes to an end; if an employee suffers from tuberculosis, the protection period shall be extended by six months as of his discharge from treatment at a health care establishment.